DarkMenthu/CarBlog/README.md

 # CarBlog
+---

+## Intro

-This a test blog, unfortunately is not fully functional, the following features are missing
+This a test blog, unfortunately is not fully functional..
+---

+## Bugs

 <ol>
   <li>Edit functionality for the articles</li>